quil-lang/quil/rfcs/analog/spec_changes.md

 - `SAMPLE-RATE` is a floating point number indicating the rate (in Hz) of the digital-to-analog converter on the control hardware associated with this frame.
 - `INITIAL-FREQUENCY` is a floating point number indicating the initial frame frequency.
 - `DIRECTION` is one of `"tx"` or `"rx"`.
+- `HARDWARE-OBJECT` is a string indicating the (implementation-specific) hardware object that the frame is associated with.

 ### Waveforms